top of page

 Alfred Flechtheim Photo: Thea Sternheim

-Alfred Flechtheim was a prominent art dealer, with galleries in Berlin and Dusseldorf, who supported avant-garde artists.
-He was targeted by the Nazis as a Jew and a promoter of what they considered "Degenerate Art".
-He fled Germany in May 1933.
-Died penniless in London four years later at the age of 59.
+Alfred Flechtheim was a prominent art dealer with galleries in Berlin and Düsseldorf who supported avant-garde artists.
+He was targeted by the Nazis both as a Jew and as a promoter of what they considered "Degenerate Art."
+After fleeing Germany in May 1933, he died penniless in London four years later at the age of 59.

 Painting by Zoran Music

-Zoran Music was a Slovene painter.
-In 1944, he was arrested by the Nazi forces and a month later was sent to Dachau concentration camp where he made more than 100 sketches of life in the camp, some under extremely difficult circumstances.
-Liberated by the Americans.
-He died in Venice at the age of 96.
-I was lucky enough to see a show of his paintings in Venice.
-In his paintings, his figures are just a shadow of what they used to be.
-They are more gone then alive.
+Zoran Mušič was a Slovene painter.
+In 1944, he was arrested by Nazi forces and sent a month later to the Dachau concentration camp, where he secretly made more than 100 sketches of camp life under extremely perilous circumstances.
+After being liberated by American forces, he eventually settled in Venice, where he passed away at the age of 96.
+I was fortunate enough to see an exhibition of his work in Venice; in his paintings, the figures are mere shadows of their former selves—seeming more gone than alive.

 Felix Nussbaum,Self-Portrait with Jewish Identity Card

-Felix Nussbaum was a German Jewish painter.
-From 1940 - 1944 he and his wife lived in hiding.
-They were arrested, sent to the Mechelen transit camp and given the numbers XXVI/284 and XXVI/285.
-On August 2 they arrived at Auschwitz, and a week later Felix was murdered at the age of 39.
-Within one year, the entire Nussbaum family had been murdered.
-Shown here is a section of a painting.
-He portrays himself wearing a Jewish star and carrying a Jewish Identity card.
-His fear is palpable and his existence is outside of normalcy as portrayed by his being separated by a wall from streets with trees and houses.
+Felix Nussbaum was a German-Jewish painter.
+From 1940 to 1944, he and his wife lived in hiding.
+They were eventually arrested, sent to the Mechelen transit camp, and given the numbers XXVI/284 and XXVI/285.
+On August 2, they arrived at Auschwitz; just a week later, Felix was murdered at the age of 39.
+Within one year, the entire Nussbaum family had been killed.
+Shown here is a section of a painting where he portrays himself wearing a Jewish star and holding a Jewish identity card.
+His fear is palpable, and his isolation from everyday normalcy is starkly illustrated by a wall separating him from streets lined with trees and houses.

 Peggy Guggenheim with painting